There was a time of pandemic when travel wasn’t at its best and jungle cruises were starting to be deeply missed.

 Jumanji: Welcome to the Jungle

 I can’t even imagine Tia Carrere ever getting old.
 Or being someone else than the fearless Sydney Fox, my favorite, overly-adventurous historian and convinced globe-trotter.
-Relic hunter is that movie I was watching as a teenager never missing not even one mission of Dr. Fox tracking some ancient, mysterious artefacts in the most unexpected places of the Earth.
+Relic hunter is that movie I was watching as a teenager.
+Never missing out even one mission of Dr. Fox tracking some ancient, mysterious artefacts in the most unexpected places of the Earth.

 King Solomon's Mines